frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 ---

 ## 🗄️ 1.
-What is SQL?
+What is SQL (Structured Query Language)?

-SQL is a language used to store, retrieve, and manage data in relational databases.
+SQL (Structured Query Language) is a language used to store, retrieve, and manage data in relational databases.
 It lets you query data, update it, and organize it using tables.

 ---